vishvAsa/kalpAntaram/kANe/v4/0/Synopsis_of_Contents.md

 Chapter XI Holy places (mountains, rivers, forests )

-play important part in the culture and unity of India; meaning of tīrtha in Rgveda and later texts ; grounds on which places become tīrthas ; number of tirthas very large; four classes of tîrthas, viz. daiva, āsura, ārsa and mānusa,' who should go on a pilgrimage, rites on starting ; tonsure and fast....
+play important part in the culture and unity of India; meaning of tīrtha in Rgveda and later texts ; grounds on which places become tīrthas ; number of tirthas very large; four classes of tīrthas, viz. daiva, āsura, ārsa and mānusa,' who should go on a pilgrimage, rites on starting ; tonsure and fast....
 552-584

 Chapter XII Gadges eulogised in Rgveda, Mabā